 The stomach prolapses through the muscular opening in the diaphragm separating the abdomen and the chest cavity.
 Hiatal hernias are often incidental discoveries and asymptomatic.
 They are not life-threatening unless they present with strangulation or gastric volvulus.

 A sliding hiatal hernia is a very common type of hernia occurring when the oesophagus and the stomach slide into the chest through the hiatus.
 They move to and fro, are small in size and can cause heart burns or reflux symptoms.

-Once the stomach makes its way into the diaphragm, it doesn t slide out and stays fixed.
-In longstanding cases, it can result in blockade of blood flow to the stomach.
+Once the stomach makes its way into the diaphragm, it doesn't t slide out and stays fixed.
+In longstanding cases, it can result in blockage of blood flow to the stomach.
 When this happens, it is a surgical emergency which requires pulling back of the stomach into the abdomen and closing the defect in the diaphragm.

-Barrett s esophagus Continuous exposure of the esophagus to acid can cause changes in the lining of the lower end of esophagus.
-This is a precancerous condition, if not treated in time can lead to formation of cancer.
+Barretts oesophagus Continuous exposure of the oesophagus to acid can cause changes in the lining of the lower end of oesophagus.
+This is a precancerous condition, if not treated in time can lead to the formation of cancer.